GPUOpen-Tools/radeon_compute_profiler/docs/source/outputfiles.rst

 * The work-group size for the kernel – one value is given for each work dimension.

-OpenCL™ Data transfer Enqueue commands contain the data transfer size appended to the end of the API line.
+OpenCL Data transfer Enqueue commands contain the data transfer size appended to the end of the API line.

 HSA Data transfers (entries for ``hsa_amd_memory_async_copy``) will also